Here is a quick update on some things going on around the agency and the wider community:

 The forum, including lunch, is $25.
 Scholarships are available for low income people unable to afford that fee.
 It will take place in Wood Dining Room in Iacocca Hall on Lehigh University’s mountaintop campus.
 It isn’t too late to register, but hurry, the event will take place on Monday, March 11, from 11:45 AM to 1:30 PM.

-PA DCED AWARDS CACLV $175,000 FOR HOUSING REHAB IN ALLENTOWN
+PA DCED AWARDS Community Action $175,000 FOR HOUSING REHAB IN ALLENTOWN

 The behind-the-scenes part of this story is intriguing, to us it is infuriating.
 Allentown’s community development director decided that participating in the Pennsylvania Department of Community and Economic Development’s Keystone Communities Program, which gave communities priority status when applying for grants, was not worth his staff’s effort.
 So we agreed to do it for them.